Rehearsal Club (New York City): History

 Although men were not allowed upstairs, many did hang out in the Rehearsal Club’s first-floor parlor.
 James Dean, before he became a Hollywood legend, often visited the Rehearsal Club and for a time dated resident Liz Sheridan, also known as "Dizzy," then a 23-year-old fledgling dancer on the Milton Berle Show.

 In 1979, Rockefeller Brothers Fund sold the buildings at 45–47 West 53rd Street to American Folk Art Museum and the Rehearsal Club closed for good.

 Today

-In 2007, Rehearsal Club alumnae gathered and formed an organization with a mission statement to "preserve the name of The Rehearsal Club, protect its legacy and inspire other younger generations".
+After a 2006 revival of the play Stage Door, Rehearsal Club alumni gathered and reignited the Rehearsal Club with a mission to "preserve the name of The Rehearsal Club, protect its legacy and inspire other younger generations."

+In 2018, The Rehearsal Club partnered with Webster Apartments and relaunched their residency program to provide a safe affordable haven for young women seeking careers in the performing arts.
+Young women seeking residency today may apply on line through the website rehearsalclubnyc.com.
+The Rehearsal Club also accepts men’s and women’s applications for non-residency General Memberships.
+On October 20, 2023, TRC celebrated their 110th anniversary.